 However, God sent prophets such as HOSEA, JOEL, AMOS and MICAH to warn the northern tribes to turn back to Him, but they did not listen.
 So, God sent the Assyrians to conquer Israel and take them away to foreign lands.
 However, Ninevah fell back into wickedness and it was eventually destroyed, just as prophesied by NAHUM.

 The southern tribe of Judah had some good kings who led the Jews to worship God.
 But they had many bad kings who led them to worship idols.
-God sent prophets such as ISAIAH, JEREMIAH, HABAKKUK and ZEPHANIAH to warn them to turn away from idols, but the people didn't listen.
+God sent prophets such as ISAIAH, JEREMIAH, HABAKKUK and ZEPHANIAH to warn them to turn away from idols, but the people did not listen.
+God sent OBADIAH to warn Edom not to gloat over Judah's troubles, because Edom would also be destroyed.
 Finally, God sent the Babylonians to conquer Judah and take most of the people to Babylon.
 They cried out their LAMENTATIONS.

 God was still with the Jews in Babylon.
 He raised up EZEKIEL to tell them that God was still in control even though Jerusalem would be destroyed and they would live in Babylon for a long time.
 He raised up DANIEL, Shadrach, Meshack and Abednego to places of leadership in Babylon.
 Daniel trusted God when he was thrown into a den of lions.
 Shadrach, Meshach and Abednego trusted in God when they were thrown into a fiery furnace.
 God kept them safe, even in the lion's den and fiery furnace.
 God also raised up ESTHER to be queen at a time to deliver the Jews from their enemies.